xll755/ResumeMASTER/README.md

 ##### Leveraging Generative AI

-All it takes to upgrade you resume's fields is a simple button click!
+All it takes to upgrade your resume's fields is a simple button click!
-Simply check the "Would you like AI to improve this?" box on the input fields where its available and Google's Gemini will aid you in expressing yourself to potential employers.
+Simply check the "Would you like AI to improve this?" box on the input fields where it's available and Google's Gemini will aid you in expressing yourself to potential employers.
 You will have a chance to review and edit anything, including your own work, before you download it so feel free to explore how you would like to present